sequencemedia/react-select-element/README.md

 `react-select-element` implements standard `HTML` `<select />` behaviour, without using any `<form />` elements.
 (It can, of course, be composed into other components which implement them.)

-You can use it as-is, or you can use `extend` your own components from it, modifying its behaviour to suit your needs.
+You can use it as-is, in which case, there is _Plain_ function component (using _Hooks_) or a _Class_ component (using classes).
+In the latter case, you can `extend` your own components from it, modifying its behaviour to suit your needs.

 [An example implementation is available on GitHub.](https://github.com/sequencemedia/react-select-element-io)